 Kimchi Jjim is very versatile.
 Typically, Koreans add pork.
+My mom typically makes Kimchi Jjim with baby back pork ribs.
 But you can add just about any protein — beef, canned tuna, chicken, spam, hot dogs, etc. Or leave out the animal protein altogether and add only tofu.

 Kimchi Jjim can even be cooked and eaten plain.
 Plain Kimchi Jjim was my favorite dish during my lean grad school days.
 So good eaten with rice and a hard boiled egg or two!